kellandamm/azure-intelligent-agent/docs/QUICK_START.md

 ## Phase 4 — Enable Authentication

-### Deploy the security schema
+### Deploy the security schema and seed data

-Before creating any users, run these two SQL files in order via **Azure Portal → SQL Database → Query Editor** (authenticate with your Azure AD account):
+Run these three SQL files **in order** via **Azure Portal → SQL Database → Query Editor** (authenticate with your Azure AD account):

 1. `app/Fabric/auth_schema.sql` — creates Users, Roles, Permissions tables and stored procedures
 2. `app/Fabric/rls_security_policies.sql` — creates the Security schema, session context stored procs, and RLS predicate functions
+3. `app/Fabric/synthetic_data.sql` — seeds all business data: operational tables, star-schema, and 9 Gold analytics tables used by the AI agents and dashboards

-Both scripts are safe to re-run (they drop and recreate objects).
+All three scripts are safe to re-run.

 For full details on roles, RLS, and territory assignments see [SECURITY_SETUP.md](SECURITY_SETUP.md).
+For the full list of tables created by `synthetic_data.sql` see [app/Fabric/QUICK_REFERENCE.md](../app/Fabric/QUICK_REFERENCE.md).

 ### JWT secret — automated